RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 ### Bluetooth Runtime Permissions

-With the new runtime permissions users will have to grant bluetooth permissions to SDL enabled apps.
-This means that if the user denies permissions for a specific app, the app will not know when the device connects to the head unit nor will it be able to start its bluetoothTransport in the routerService.
-With the solutions mentioned above apps that have their permissions denied will still be able to bind to another apps RouterService and will still be able to start up a routerService for a USB connection.
-If there are not any apps on the device with permissions then the router service would never be started when connecting over bluetooth.
+With the new runtime permissions, users will have to grant bluetooth permissions to SDL enabled apps at runtime.
+This means that if the user denies permissions for a specific app, the app will not know when the device connects to the head unit over bluetooth nor will it be able to start its `bluetoothTransport ` in the RouterService.
+However, apps that have their bluetooth permissions denied will still be able to bind to another app's RouterService and will still be able to start up a RouterService for a USB connection only.
+If there are not any apps on the device with bluetooth permissions granted then the RouterService would never be started when connecting over bluetooth.

 ### Service Notification Delays